Home > Apparel

 While testing women’s ski and snowboard bibs in the field, we assessed durability, overall fit, ease of movement, protection, fabric feel, breathability, ventilation, warmth, zipper quality, pocket placement and utility, drop seat integration, and functionality.
 We’ve tested ski bibs while carving turns in ice-cold temperatures, blizzards, blustery wind, intense sun, and even rain from far-out tours to parking lot tailgating.

 In addition to our team’s experience, we considered the most innovative, novel, legacy, popular, and bestselling women’s ski bibs on the market.
-These bibs represent a broad range of price points and a variety of features and applications for a range of use.
+These bibs represent a broad range of price points and a variety of designs, features, and applications for a range of use and preferences.

 female skier poses with skies

-GearJunkie Editor Mary Murphy testing bibs on-piste; (photo/Jason Hummel)
+GearJunkie contributor Mary Murphy testing bibs on-piste; (photo/Jason Hummel)

-Buyer’s Guide: How to Choose the Best Women’s Ski or Snowboard Bibs
+Buyer’s Guide: How to Choose the Best Ski Bibs for Women

-Whether skiing or snowboarding, having a pair of comfortable, hardworking snow pants is essential.
-Here are a few tips for finding the best ladies’ ski and snowboard bibs.
+Whether skiing or snowboarding, having a pair of comfortable, hardworking snow bibs is essential.
+Here are a few tips for finding the best ladies’ ski and snowboard bibs, which can be used across many other winter activities.

 Drop Seat